Prospective Students - 2021 and Beyond

 Gonzaga will award credit for final A-level exam certificates according to our current policy.

-For updated visit information, please review our Campus Visit Information page.
+For updated in-person visit options, please review our Campus Visit Information page.
 We also offer virtual options.
 Take a Gonzaga Virtual Tour, schedule a virtual information session, or schedule a meeting with an Admission Counselor.
 Please view the recorded sessions from our virtual admitted student day.

 Students can defer enrollment for a semester or a year.